The Potential Role of a Hydrogen Network in Europe: Electricity Sector

 \subsection{Electricity Supply}

-For conventional electricity generators, PyPSA-Eur-Sec uses the open \textit{powerplantmatching} tool, which merges datasets from a variety of sources.\citeS{powerplantmatching} As shown in \cref{fig:powerplants}, it provides data on the power plants about their location, technology and fuel type, age, and capacity, inlcuding hard coal, lignite, oil, open and combined cycle gas turbines (OCGT and CCGT), and nuclear generators.
+For conventional electricity generators, PyPSA-Eur-Sec uses the open \textit{powerplantmatching} tool, which merges datasets from a variety of sources.\citeS{gotzensPerformingEnergy2019} As shown in \cref{fig:powerplants}, it provides data on the power plants about their location, technology and fuel type, age, and capacity, inlcuding hard coal, lignite, oil, open and combined cycle gas turbines (OCGT and CCGT), and nuclear generators.
 Furthermore, existing run-of-river, pumped-hydro storage plants, and hydro-electric dams, are also part of the dataset, for which inflow is modelled based on runoff data from reanalysis weather data and and scaled hydropower generation statistics (see \cref{sec:si:renewable-ts}).
 In general, we suppose these to be non-extendable due to assumed geographical constraints.
+The overnight scenarios in this study only take into account existing hydro-electricity plants.

 Expandable renewable generators include onshore and offshore wind, utility-scale and rooftop solar photovoltaics, biomass from multiple feedstocks.
 The model decides to build new capacities based on available land and on the weather resource (see \cref{sec:si:renewable-potentials} and \cref{sec:si:renewable-ts}).
 Because the continent-wide availability of data on the locations of wind and solar installations is fragmentary, we disregard already existing wind and solar capacities.
 Moreover, new OCGT and CCGT as well as gas or biomass-fueled combined heat and power (CHP) generators may be built.
 For CHP generators we assume back-pressure operation with heat production proportional to electricity output.
 Specific techno-economic assumptions, like costs, lifetimes and efficiencies are included in \cref{sec:si:costs}.